-So far we have selected a combination of diagnostics, which leads to the highest increase in median skill while minimising the risk for a skill decrease based on an out-of-sample perfect model test with CMIP6 in section 3.1.
+So far we have selected a combination of diagnostics that leads to the highest increase in median skill while minimizing the risk of a skill decrease based on an out-of-sample perfect model test with CMIP6 in Sect.
+3.1.
 We also argued that we use the same shape parameters (which determine the strength of the weighting) for all cases, namely $\sigma_S = 0.54$ for independence and $\sigma_D = 0.43$ for performance.
-In section 3.2 we then evaluated this setup by using 27 pseudo-observations drawn from the CMIP5 MME.
-In this section we now calculate weights for CMIP6 based on observed climate and validate the effect of the independence weighting.
-We use observational surface air temperature and sea level pressure estimates from the ERA5 and MERRA2 reanalyses to calculate the performance diagnostics (tasANOM, tasSTD, tasTREND, pslANOM, pslSTD).
-As independence diagnostics we continue to use model-model distances in tasCLIM and pslCLIM.
+In Sect.
+3.2, we then evaluated this setup using 27 pseudoobservations drawn from the CMIP5 MME.
+In this section, we now calculate weights for CMIP6 based on observed climate and validate the effect of the independence weighting.
+We use observational surface air temperature and sea level pressure estimates from the ERA5 and MERRA-2 reanalyses to calculate the performance diagnostics (tasANOM, tasSTD, tasTREND, pslANOM, and pslSTD).
+We continue to use model-model distances in tasCLIM and pslCLIM as independence diagnostics.